clblamires/ninesjournal/_posts/2020-01-13-number-eight-sends-his-regards.md

 Luna paused.
 “Maybe not.
 But that’s okay, right?
 You might not be, but we are.
 We are strong together.”

 I shook my head.
 “You could have left me on the island.
+You should have left me on the island.
 If Zero kills me-”

 “Stop that,” she said, interrupting me in turn.
 “We aren’t leaving you behind to die.
 You’re going to live.
 And so am I. That’s why we are sticking together.
 We will protect each other.”